-As COP30 gets underway in Brazil, countries are coming together to accelerate climate action and raise ambition ahead of critical 2035 NDC submissions.
-While Article 6 negotiations concluded at COP29 in Baku, the momentum behind international carbon cooperation continues to build.
+Following the finalisation of the Paris Agreement Article 6 rulebook at COP29 in Baku, and significant updates for both Article 6.2 and 6.4 at COP30 in Belém, the momentum behind international carbon cooperation continues to build.
 Over 60 countries now reference Article 6 mechanisms in their updated Nationally Determined Contributions (NDCs), including major economies like Japan, South Korea, and Switzerland, as well as developing nations across Africa, Asia, and Latin America.
-With countries increasingly banking on carbon markets to achieve their climate goals, understanding the current state of Article 6.4: The Paris Agreement Carbon Market Mechanism (PACM), has never been more important.

-Latest developments from the Supervisory Body
+Developments from Article 6.4’s Supervisory Body

 Permanence standard unlocks nature-based solutions

-The standard establishes four key principles:
+The permanence standard establishes four key principles:

 - Flexible monitoring periods: Perpetual monitoring has been dropped.
 Each methodology will specify its own monitoring duration, with responsibilities transferable to host countries or third parties, while reversal liability remains with project participants unless alternative safeguards exist.